 For example, the work of an eraser is to erase mistakes made by a pencil.
 It is a purely functional material that we use daily.
 However, you will see that erasers are available in a variety of forms – different colors, shapes, sizes, some looking like stars, some like flowers and even a few that look like animals.
 There are erasers that smell sweet and a few that will change color when used.

-Marcus Roberts, owner of Mirador Wealth, a leading financial advisory firm in Sydney, said, “As long as the functionality of the product is not getting adversely affected, enhancing its visual appeal only made it better and could attract people who would not buy it otherwise.”
+Marcus Roberts, a design scientist, said, “As long as the functionality of the product is not getting adversely affected, enhancing its visual appeal only made it better and could attract people who would not buy it otherwise.”

 Few people would purchase such products only for the look and would retain it as an art form and never use it, simply because it had appealed to their aesthetic vision.